KevinKra/AWS_resources/courses/DynamoDB.md

 - **If you use the AWS Management Console to create a table or global secondary index, is auto scaling enabled by default?**
 - **Is reserved capacity available on on-demand mode?**

+#### Partitions and Data Distribution

+- **What is a partition and what are they stored on in DynamoDB?**
+- **How many regions does a DynamoDB table exist on?**
+- **Is partition management a managed service?**
+- **What are the two statuses of tables during creation?
+What happens during the first stage?**
+- **What two situations would cause DynamoDB to allocate additional partitions to a table?**
+- **Is your table available throughout partition operations happening automatically in the background?**
+- **If your table has a simple primary key, what does DynamoDB store and retrieve items based on?**
+- **How does DynamoDB use the value of the partition key?**
+- **Explain the Data Distribution model for items stored with _only_ a partition key.**
+- **Explain the Data Distribution model for items stored with _both_ a partition key and sort key.**
+- **What is required to read an item from a table with a composite primary key?**
+- **Is there a upper limit to the number of distinct sort key values per partition key value?**
+- **Is the data stored in global secondary indexes stored separately from the data in the base table?**

 ---

 ### Answers